wangby511/System-Design-Architecture-and-Infra/design-notification-system.md

 Fill in the content with user name, date and detailed activity words.

-### Frequency
+### Rate Limiter

-Producer side - Add rate limiter, AuthZ and AuthN modules.
+The rate limiter checks the messages for two things:

+* If the publisher is allowed to send that many requests.

-Consumer - Users can choose to mute or opt-out specific channel.
+* If the subscriber can receive as many notifications.
+Consumer/Users can choose to mute or opt-out specific channel.

 ### User Setting